 Kuala Lumpur is truly a shopper’s paradise, and for the designer and exclusive products, Bukit Bintang is home to some of the best malls in Kuala Lumpur.
 These include Pavilion Kuala Lumpur, Lot 10 , or fahrenheit88.
 You can also explore other massive shopping areas such as the Berjaya Times Square - a 48-storey twin tower, hotel, condominium, indoor amusement park and shopping centre.

 KL has more than 26,000 high net worth individuals (HNWI) or millionaires according to WealthInsight, so there is a broad local market catering to luxury shopping and experiences!

 Day 1: Evening

-Get on a high and head to the capital’s iconic Petronas Twin Towers.
+The capital’s iconic Petronas Twin Towers are a must-visit and best viewed at night time.
 The twin skyscrapers stood as the world’s tallest buildings between 1998 and 2004, teetering 452 metres.
 Snap a selfie with the towers looming in the background, or purchase a ticket and climb to the viewing deck for vistas of the capital sprawling below.

 Day 2: Morning

 Start the second day by sampling another popular Malaysian dish, the tasty nasi lemak, a fragrant dish infused with coconut milk, served with fried anchovies, a boiled or fried egg, cucumber, sambal (spicy shrimp paste) and peanuts.

 If you want to take in some greenery, head to the vast Lake Gardens for some respite from the capital.
 The gardens are home to Perdana Botanical Gardens, which boasts an expansive park, tree-lined trails, orchid and hibiscus displays, and a planetarium.